How to Clear apt Cache in Ubuntu [3 Effective Methods]

 1. Clear all package files from the apt Cache using the apt-get clean command.

-2. Clear obsolete package files from the apt Cache using the apt-get autoclean command.
+2. Clear unnecessary package files from the apt Cache using the apt-get autoclean command.

 Continue reading the guide below to learn different methods to clear apt Cache in Ubuntu and common errors that can occur when clearing the cache.